p0t4t0sandwich/Switchboard/README.md

   - use player head as icon
     - cache the head
 - option to use webhooks for discord
+- add option for webhook-only, and just webhook options in general

 ## Chat additions
 - Remote chat websocket